 Music is the common language at our school: all students receive violin instruction in Pre-K, kindergarten, first and second grade, along with vocal music and keyboard.
-Students in grades 3-5 may choose from musical instruments in our orchestra, plus African drumming.
-After-school choices include choir and guitar.
+Students in grades 3-5 may choose from musical instruments in our orchestra or singing in the choir.
 Students perform throughout the year, including large winter and spring concerts that celebrate the many cultures of our school.
 In addition to music, classes in science, technology, physical education, and gifted/talented give students variety beyond core academics.
-Students have hundreds of new books to choose from in the school's recently renovated library – and they enjoy playing on our new playground.
+Students have hundreds of new books to choose from in the school's renovated library – and they enjoy playing on our new playground.
 As an Achievement Plus school, we also offer housing and employment assistance, dental care, and other services to students and their families.

 Saint Paul Music Academy is an energetic school located one mile north of the State Capitol Building near Rice Street and Maryland Avenue.
 Click here for a Google Map of the school's location.